codefellows-seattle-javascript-401n6/33-budget-tracker-middleware/lab-amber/README.md

-# Amber Kim: React/Redux, Combine Reducers Exercise.
+# Amber Kim: React/Redux, React middleware exercise.

 ## Description: A small budget list React app that is able to create, update and delete a budget list item and add, update and delete expense items under each budget list item.
+With a logger and validator middleware

 ## Technologies
 * JavaScript